troldal/OpenXLSX/README.md

   For the above reason, **if you work with other text encodings, you have to convert to/from UTF-8 yourself**.
 There are a number of options (e.g. Boost.Nowide or Boost.Text).
 I will also suggest that you watch James McNellis' presentation at [CppCon 2014](https://youtu.be/n0GK-9f4dl8), and read [Joel Spolsky's blog](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).

   Note also that while UTF-8 is well supported on Linux and MacOS, support on Windows is more limited.
 For example, output of non-ASCII characters (e.g. Chinese or Japanese characters) to the terminal window will look like gibberish.

+  If you need to work with excel files with **non-ASCII filenames** on Windows, you can do so by setting the option ENABLE_UNICODE_FILENAMES to ON in the CMakeLists.txt.
+This should only be enabled if you really need it, as it makes OpenXLSX produce a copy of the file, with an ASCII name, and the rename it when saving the file.
+This can make opening/saving operations quite lengthy, so if you don't need it, don't turn it on.
+Note also that this is only required on Windows, as most other operating systems can handle non-ASCII filenames easily.

 ## Example Programs
 The following example programs illustrates the key features of OpenXLSX.
 The source code is included in the 'examples' directory in the OpenXLSX repository.